Mahesh-Gore/Mysql_crud-operations/README.md

-# Mysql_curd-operations
+# Mysql_crud-operations
-Perform curd operations on student db using mysql and php
+Perform crud operations on student db using mysql and php

 Steps that i have perform
 1. created an php file(student.php) to take inputs from user.